-A customer experience that is consistent across all channels has been shown to lead to an increase in loyal brand ambassadors, positive product reviews, and happy social media sharing.
+An omnichannel customer experience that is consistent at every level has been shown to lead to an increase in loyal brand ambassadors, positive product reviews, and happy social media sharing.
 And that makes intuitive sense — if your prospect is consistently happy from the first contact onward, without frustration or confusion entering the equation, they’re more likely to become customers.

 The general idea behind omnichannel consistency is to make interacting with your company absolutely effortless for customers.
 That means across all possible touchpoints there should be no friction, no knowledge gaps, no data discrepancies, and no online versus in-store inconsistencies.